 Here at the Cornea and Laser Eye Institute – Hersh Vision Group we are using the new Wavelight Allegretto Eye-Q laser to perform this type of LASIK; the goal of these procedures is to be even more precise than with previous technologies, to optimize your visual results, and to help avoid night vision side effects such as glare or haloes around lights.

 How does it work?

-Orange area shows astigmatism with some irregularity.
-Topography-guided LASIK helps to smooth these irregularities with the goal of improving quality of vision.
+The Orange area shows astigmatism with some irregularity.
+Topography-guided LASIK helps to smooth these irregularities with the goal of improving the quality of vision.

 The Wavelight Allegretto Eye-Q Laser

-Here at The Cornea and Laser Eye Institute, Dr. Peter Hersh is pleased to be one of the first centers in the country to perform topography-assisted custom ablation laser treatments (Contoura Vision) for patients with nearsightedness or astigmatism, and selected patients with Keratoconus.
-We have some of the most extensive topography-guide LASIK experience in the U.S.
+Here at The Cornea and Laser Eye Institute, Dr. Peter Hersh is pleased to be one of the first centers in the country to perform topography-assisted custom ablation laser treatments (Contoura Vision) for patients with nearsightedness or astigmatism and selected patients with Keratoconus.
+We have some of the most extensive topography-guided LASIK experience in the U.S.

 To see if Contoura Vision is the best procedure for you, contact us at 201-692-9434 or firstname.lastname@example.org to set up a complimentary consultation today.

 The Cornea and Laser Eye Institute is located in Teaneck, New Jersey, an easy commute from Paramus, Morristown, Bedminster, and Princeton, and is located conveniently for LASIK patients across the bridge in Manhattan, New York City, Westchester, and Connecticut.